nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 ## Setup SFTP server in newer windows version
 * Click windows button and search for "manage optional features"
 * Click on "add a feature" and search for OpenSSH server and install it
-* Now Open SSH server and OpenSSH Authentication agent services should
+* Now Open SSH server and OpenSSH Authentication agent services should be installed in the `services.msc` window
+* You ca right click and change the start up type of both the services as automatic if you want the services to start upon system start up

 ## Setup SFTP client in windows using WinSCP
 * Download WinSCP at https://winscp.net/eng/download.php